wahlgenial/wahlgenial-webapp/README.md

 ## Development
 ### React
 #### Standard JS
 We use [JavaScript Standard Style ](https://standardjs.com/) which is JavaScript style guide.
 You can use [eslint](https://eslint.org/) plugin for your editor.
+To check code validation run: `$ yarn lint` or for auto fixing `$ yarn lint-fix`
 #### Storybook
 Run `$ yarn stroybook` for storybook.
 Stories are located in `/app/javascript/stories/`